Community Matters

 Can I get in trouble for my answers on the surveys?

 NO!
 All responses are confidential.
-The University of Michigan will NEVER be able to connect a student's individual answers with his/her identity.
+The University of Michigan will NEVER be able to connect a student's answers with their identity.

 What happens if I do not pass the exam?